badges/shields/service-tests/README.md

 Pull requests
 -------------

-The affected vendor ids should be included in brackets in the pull request title.
-That way, Travis will run those vendor tests.
-When a pull request affects multiple vendors, they should be separated with spaces.
+The affected service ids should be included in brackets in the pull request title.
+That way, Travis will run those service tests.
+When a pull request affects multiple services, they should be separated with spaces.
 The test runner is case-insensitive, so they should be capitalized for readability.

 For example: